 Coffee glaze

-It's a simple powdered sugar glaze made with prepared espresso coffee.
+It's a simple powdered sugar glaze with prepared coffee as the liquid.

-The ratio (powdered sugar and liquid of choice) I give in the recipe can vary.
-You might want it to drip more or less down the sides, which can be adjusted with the amount of liquid you use.
-More liquid will make a thinner glaze.
+The ratio of both ingredients can vary.
+You might want it to drip more or less down the sides, and that can be adjusted; more liquid will make a thinner glaze.

 Kitchen Notes